Shingles is a common condition. People with compromised immune systems are more likely to experience shingles, and this includes some people with HIV.

 Shingles causes a painful, itchy rash.
 It develops from the herpes varicella-zoster virus, which is the same virus that causes chickenpox.
 This virus can lay dormant in the body for years without symptoms.

 Anyone who has had chickenpox could develop shingles.
-Around 1 in 3 people in the United States will develop shingles during their lifetime.
+Around

 The immune system usually suppresses the varicella-zoster virus and prevents outbreaks.
 However, if a person has a compromised immune system, they may experience shingles symptoms.